 Since time immemorial, countless people have tried sobering up quickly.
-From drinking lots of water to intensive (sweat-producing) running, bicycling or exercising, and many other approaches in between, none of these “formulas” have been scientifically shown to be effective.
+You can drink lots of water.
+Or you can work up a sweat by running, bicycling or exercising.
+However, none of these “formulas” have been scientifically shown to be effective.

 The main reason?
 There’s really nothing one can do to speed up the way a person’s liver breaks down the alcohol in their blood.
 In other words, the myth of “sobering up fast” will remain what it is: a myth.

-Sure, when someone who has drunk an exorbitant amount of alcohol purposefully induces vomiting, the alcohol in their stomach that has not yet been absorbed is-… well, evacuated.
-The key point here is that alcohol absorption starts with the very first drink that’s consumed.
+When someone who has drunk an exorbitant amount of alcohol purposefully induces vomiting, the alcohol in their stomach that has not yet been absorbed is expelled from the body.
+However, keep in mind that alcohol absorption starts with the very first drink that’s consumed.
 So in the case of someone who has “had a few” (or more), there’s typically a substantial amount of alcohol in their blood by the time any sort of induced vomiting commences.

-The third myth is… Eating Carbohydrates and Fatty Foods Helps You Sober Up.
+Myth #3.
+Eating Carbohydrates and Fatty Foods Helps You Sober Up

 Do you recall ever being told that eating foods high in carbohydrates and/or fats will help you sober up?
 The problem is, eating this way will only help prior to drinking alcohol.
 Yes, high-carb food and fatty foods decrease the absorption of alcohol from the gastrointestinal tract.
 But after the alcohol has been absorbed, your blood alcohol level will not be affected by anything you eat, high-carb, fatty or otherwise.